percona/percona-server-mongodb-operator/source/update.rst

 ===========================================

 Starting from the version 1.1.0 Percona Kubernetes Operator for MongoDB allows upgrades to newer versions.
-This upgrade can be done either in semi-automatic or in manual mode.
+The upgrade can be either semi-automatic or manual.

-.. note:: Manual update mode is the recomended way for a production cluster.
+.. note:: Manual update mode is the recommended way for a production cluster.

 Semi-automatic update
 ---------------------